iravi0009/inventory-management-system/README.md

 # Inventory Management System

 A complete, end-to-end inventory management application built in **Python** with **SQLite**.
-Manage products, track stock movements, run analytics, and receive low-stock alerts — all from a clean command-line interface.
+Manage products, track stock movements, run analytics, and receive low-stock alert — all from a clean command-line interface.

 ---